 Glass tube systems up to several kilometers long used in photobioreactors ensure the ideal cultivation of algae for food supplements or care products.
-An anti-reflective coated glass tube which protects against scratches, environmental impact and reflections was a major door-opener for the commercialization of 360-degree cameras with novel technology for online streaming.
 In environmental technology, glass tubes are key elements for innovative air purification systems using UV light.

 Glass tubing products have even found their way into interior design, where they surprise us in modern design solutions.